wonderbird/code-reading/prerequisites.md

 ## Prerequisites

-For the analyses described in this repository are run on macOS >= 12.4 (Monterey).
-You need the following tools:
+The installation instruction for the tools below are written for macOS >= 12.4 (Monterey).

+### Visual Studio Code Dev Container

+If you have Docker and Visual Studio Code, then you can re-open this folder in a Dev Container.
+See [Create a Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) for more information.

+This will bring [Python version 3](https://www.python.org/) and [gitstats](https://github.com/gktrk/gitstats).

+It also contains [cloc](https://github.com/AlDanial/cloc), but if you want to analyze X++ code, then please use the mechanism described below.

 ### Python3